ianhaggerty/backbone-sails/README.md

   `mirror` return's socket event's back to the client they originated from - **utterly crucial** for testing/learning and DRY'ing up your front end.

-* `populate: false`

-  `populate` is a sails config option indicating to just populate everything.
-Generally, when working with Backbone.Sails, the criteria for `populate` is shifted to the front end.
-So setting to `false` is a sensible default.

 * `autowatch: true`

   `autowatch` is a flag to the `find` blueprint indicating to subscribe the client to `created` events.
 A good default is true, whilst your learning.
 (There is also a configuration option to dynamically flag this on or off from the client with Backbone.Sails)